rmzetti/hover-exec/README.md

 # Hover-exec README

 This is the README for the VSCode extension *hover-exec*.
 For more detail, [READMORE](READMORE.md).
 Once the extension is installed, the README, the READMORE and the test files are best viewed in the editor.
-Type one of the following in any instance of the editor - hover to see the path, or exec by clicking or alt-/ or opt-/ to open the file in the editor.
+Type or copy one of the following in any instance of the editor - hover to see the path, or exec by clicking or alt-/ or opt-/ to open the file in the editor.
+Note that any changes made will be lost if *hover-exec* is updated, so save the file locally if you wnat to keep changes.

-`code %x/README.md`            //%x is a hover-exec command variable giving the extension path `code %x/READMORE.md`       //extended README
+`code %x/README.md`            //%x is a hover-exec command variable giving the extension path \
+`code %x/READMORE.md`       //extended README \
-`code %x/test/basic_tests.md` //basic tests
+`code %x/test/basic_tests.md` //basic tests \
-`code %x/test/misc_tests.md`  //benchmark tests and REPLs
+`code %x/test/misc_tests.md`  //benchmark tests and REPLs \

 NB.
-Each of the above commands is surrounded by a backtick, and must start in col 1.
+Each of the above commands must be surrounded by a backtick, and must start in col 1.

 Using *hover-exec* in the vscode editor on these files will allow live testing and comparison with the test outputs provided.